 Table 3 presents the correlation coefficients and multiple regression results for factors influencing the adoption of low-carbon farming.
 The correlation analysis reveals that knowledge about carbon farming has the strongest positive correlation (r = 0.78) with adoption rates, followed by extension linkages (r = 0.65) and financial incentives (r = 0.62).
 The regression analysis indicates that knowledge of carbon farming and extension linkages are the most significant predictors, with regression coefficients of 0.45 and 0.35, respectively.
 These results suggest that farmers who have higher knowledge of carbon farming techniques and greater access to extension services are more likely to adopt low-carbon farming practices.

 The strong positive correlation between knowledge about carbon farming and adoption rates highlights the importance of education and awareness programs.
-This finding aligns with earlier results that showed farmers with better understanding of the benefits and mechanisms of carbon farming are more likely to participate (Rashmi et al., 2022).
+This finding aligns with earlier results that showed farmers with a better understanding of the benefits and mechanisms of carbon farming are more likely to participate (Rashmi et al., 2022).
 Additionally, extension services have a critical role in bridging the gap between knowledge and actual adoption.
 The regression results further confirm that providing farmers with more information and regular guidance from extension officers can significantly increase their adoption of sustainable practices.
 Financial incentives, while important, are relatively less influential compared to knowledge and extension linkages, suggesting that farmers are more motivated by educational support than by direct financial rewards alone.

-Table 4: Constraints faced by the farmers in adoption or participation in low carbon farming
+Table 4: Constraints faced by the farmers in adoption or participation in low-carbon farming